TGX 1.1.1

 Note

-Creating image/sub-image is very fast and "cost free" so one should not refrain from creating Image/sub-images whenever needed !
-It is the most efficient solution to clip/restrict any drawing operation to a given (rectangular) region of an image.
+Creating images/sub-images is very fast and nearly cost-free, so users should not refrain from creating Image/sub-images whenever needed.
+It is the most efficient solution to clip/restrict any drawing operation to a given rectangular region of an image.

 The tgx library defines classes for 2D vectors and boxes: